amoh-godwin/Articulae/mds/educative/basics_ui/property.md

 ## Defining properties

-In defining our own custom types, we use the `property` keyword followed by the type and then by a name you would identify the property by.
-The type can be any of the Qml built-in Value types or other supported types. eg:
+In defining our own property, we use the `property` keyword followed by the type and then by a name you would like to call the property.
+The type can be any of the QML built-in value types or other supported types.

+It will be in the format of:

 ```qml
 property type name
 ```

-You can choose to initialise it with a value.
+You can choose to initialise it with a value, as.

 ```qml
 property type name: value
 ```

+Lets see how you create properties using various types.

 ### Type: int

-For negative and positive whole numbers.
+The type `int` refers to negative and positive whole numbers.
+If you use it on a property, the property can therefore only accept positive and negative whole numbers.

 ```qml
 import QtQuick